Responsive Menu

 We have a 100% success rate when it comes to R&D tax relief claims for architects.
 However, if HMRC queries anything (which they are entitled to do so), we will defend them at no extra cost to you.
 We form multiple-year relationships with our clients.
 After submitting the initial claim, we’ll work with you throughout the year to get your next claim ready for HMRC.

-Why Wilby Jones Consulting?
+Why Wilby Jones?

-Unlike other R&D firms, we specialise in corporation tax relief for architects.
-In fact, 60% of our clients are architecture firms, with a further 15% working in related fields such as engineering.
+60% of our clients are architecture firms, with a further 15% working in related fields such as engineering.
 This means that we’re experts at identifying the R&D elements in architecture projects.
 Simply describe your work in your own words, and we’ll tell you whether you’re eligible for R&D tax relief.

 Check out a case study for one of our architecture clients here.